The Noble Experiment…

 There’s a whole new vocabulary to mixology.
 A shot and a beer is not part of the vernacular.
 The spirits are all top shelf.
 Juices and garnishes are all fresh–probably made hourly.
 Infusions and bitters are a part of many drinks.
 Ice cubes and glasses are a work of art.

 If you like whiskey, try a “Serious Kick” on the rocks.
-My personal favorite because any drink that includes Laphroaig Scotch and Jameson Irish Whiskey has to be amazing.
+My personal favorite because any drink that includes Laphroaig Scotch and Jameson Irish Whiskey has to be amazing (via william at dh online).
 It is!
 Ask about a “Dark and Stormy Night.”
 Black rum, and fruit juice.
 Or just describe your mood or your taste to the bartender and turn them loose.

 There are a handful of “cocktail bars” in San Diego.
 The Noble Experiment is unique.
 It’s not as kitshy as it sounds.
 What a great place!